Other ELI Events

 Deepwater Horizon Litigation: Where Things Stand and What is Next

 January 14, 2015

-The next phase of the BP oil spill trial is set to begin in New Orleans on January 20.
+The third phase of the BP oil spill trial began in New Orleans on January 20.
 The webinar brought together leading experts on the oil spill litigation to discuss the first two phases of the trial, including the court’s ruling that the oil spill was the result of BP’s gross negligence and willful misconduct, and previewed some of the major issues that will be addressed in Phase III.